 Additionally, there are regulations in how paternal inheritance must be filed in order to be considered.
 An affidavit must be filed by the illegitimate child within one year of the parent’s death in order to claim a stake in the inheritance.
 A claim filed later than one year from the death of the parent will not be considered.

 Virginia legislation allows for illegitimate children to inherit from a parent.
 It does not assume automatic parental inheritance from the illegitimate child.
 New legislation is ineffective for paternal claims of inheritance.

 However, if the father has held an open relationship regarding his child, has been present in the child’s life, has contributed positively to the child’s life, and has not refused to support the child, Virginia recognizes claims of illegitimate child inheritance by the parent.

 Determining legitimate heirs is a complex legal process, but one that has evolved in recent years.
 You can cover your illegitimate children in your will or trust.
 Remember, it is more difficult for your beneficiaries if you die intestate and they have to petition your estate.

-To consider an estate plan that includes your illegitimate children, or to discuss your rights to a parent’s inheritance as an illegitimate child, schedule a free consultation with our estate planning attorney.
+To consider an estate plan that includes your illegitimate children, or to discuss your rights to a parent’s inheritance as an illegitimate child, schedule a consultation with our estate planning attorney.